TediShopov/TediShopov.github.io/index.md

   <div class="contributions">
     <h4>Notable Contributions</h4>
     <ul>
-      <li>  Enemy horde AI utilizing behaviour trees, EQS, custom utility services</li>
-      <li>  Congestion-aware pathfinding </li>
-      <li>  Controllable dynamic difficulty system</li>
+      <li>Rhythm-based input system</li>
+      <li>Rhythm-synced attacks, dashes and combos</li>
+      <li>Beat track with approaching visual beat cues</li>
+      <li>Dynamic input/audio and visual/audio latency calibration</li>
     </ul>
   </div>
 </div>

-Toot The Lute combines the isometric combat of Hades with the rhythm game system inpisred by Bullets Per Minute (BPM).
+Toot The Lute combines the isometric combat of Hades with the rhythm game system inspired by Bullets Per Minute (BPM).
+In creating this project I served as a team lead, leading a team of 2nd-year university game developers on their first game development project.
+Additionally, I also assumed the role of the project's sole programmer and the responsibility of placing every created asset in the engine.
-I lead a team of 2nd Year university game developers on their first game developement project.
-I was the sole programmer for the project and I developed a full **Rhythm Gameplay** system with that detect inputs on beat.
-Additionally, a beat track system to **visualize the incoming beats** and a **dynamic input calibration system** to tune audio/input and audio/visual latencies.
-As well as other systems such as: combat, enemy AI, boss battle, interactable enironment and many more.

 [See More --->](./TootTheLute.html)